 Do not double a dose to make up for the dose you have missed.

 This may increase the chance of you getting an unwanted side effect.

-If you find it hard to remember how to take the capsules, ask your doctor or pharmacist for help.
+If you have trouble remembering to take your capsules, ask your doctor or pharmacist

 If you take too much (overdose)

-Immediately telephone your doctor or contact the Poisons Information Centre for advice by calling 13 11 26 if you are in Australia
+Immediately telephone your doctor, or Poisons Information Centre 13 11 26 for advice,

 You may need urgent medical attention.